olcf/SC20_HandsOn_with_Summit/challenges/GPU_Profiling/README.md

-# GPU Kernel Profiling Using Nsight Compute
+# GPU Kernel Profiling Using Nsight Systems

 NVIDIA provides a couple of useful profiling tools on Summit to profile CUDA performance.
 Nsight Systems and Nsight